SmithWillSuffice/ohanga-pai/content/blog/72_fresh_cup_of_M.md

 win) we get something like 30 to 40% of GDP going towards raising standards of living and reducing work hours, with no economic downside.
 That's massive!
 Just think about it!

+## Inflation from Oil Price

+The other big issue raised by Anastasia was the fear over the "collapse of the dollar" due to a sequence of implausible events.
+Warren asked her, "Give me an example where that's happened?" which although a bit flippant, is the best response.

+We would not get a collapse of the dollar provide the government continues to enforce tax liabilities.
+Period.

+Everything else (for the government deficit issuance) is a policy choice.
+Do we want to spend significant fractions of GDP in building bridges or on blowing up bridges?

+Could there be inflationary episodes from those foreign monopolies setting price?
+Sure.
+No political process absent invading those foreigners or CIA assassinations, can prevent them.
+But we do not need the assassinations or invasions.
+Only the MMT Lens explains why not!

 <table style="border-collapse: collapse; border=0;">